xor-bits/fontsdf/README.md

 [1] For example:

-- It is possible to use single 64px glyph to render both 14px and 200px text.
+- It is possible to use single a 64px glyph to render both 14px and 200px glyphs.
 - It is easy to add glow, outlines and such.

 ### Example usage with `image`: